How Much Will It Cost to Get a U.S. Green Card?

 One fee obligation faced by immigrants in most every green card category is for the first form that must be filed by a person or employer in the U.S., called a petition.
 Its purpose is to establish the would-be immigrant's basic eligibility, for example a family relationship or an offer of employment.

-By the way, USCIS raises its fees fairly regularly, and will do so on April 1, 2024.
-To find the latest fees for the various immigration forms, go to www.uscis.gov/forms.
+USCIS raises its fees fairly regularly.
+To find the latest amounts for the various immigration forms, go to its Filing Fees page or to www.uscis.gov/forms.

 If it's any comfort, the visa petition is in most cases submitted not by the immigrant, but rather by the U.S. petitioner.
 So, technically speaking, that person or employer will pay the fee, not the immigrant.
-But the petition is just the beginning of the process.
+But the visa petition is just the beginning of the process and associated costs.

 As mentioned, the application fee amounts after the initial petition is approved depend on various factors, most notably whether you're adjusting status or going through consular processing.

-The primary form for adjusting status is USCIS Form I-485, the fee for which is $1,140 until March 31, 2024 (minus $85 for people who don't need biometrics, that is, fingerprinting, and with downward adjustments for children filing with their parents).
+The primary form for adjusting status is USCIS Form I-485, the fee for which is in most cases $1,440 as of April 1, 2024 (with downward adjustments for children filing with their parents).
 In general, adjusting status tends to be more expensive than consular processing.
-And it will become more expensive on April 1, 2024.

 If you're consular processing, the best way to figure out the fees is on the State Department website Fees for Visa Services page.
 Scroll down to the section on "Immigrant Visa Processing Fees."
 Family visa processing, for example, is $325 in 2024, while the fee for employment-based visas is $345.